 Apart from the administration of USDG and HSDG projects, the NHP Department's main focus is to ensure compliance with all conditions of Levels 1 and 2 accreditation as well as with those responsibilities devolved through assignment.
 It was decided at national level to follow the route of assignment through intergovernmental relations legislation rather than Level 3 accreditation through the Housing Act.
-To ensure full functionality in terms of the aforementioned, the City has also gained access to the housing subsidy system (HSS) and has commenced also to fulfil the subsidy administration role.
-The link to the HSS is established through the provincial database.
-As the HSS is managed at a national level, this presents a strong partnership arrangement between the three spheres of government.
+To ensure full functionality in terms of the aforementioned, the City has also gained access to the Housing Subsidy